 Published on Jun 21, 2013 by Christine Janesko

 If you were watching game five of the NBA Finals (and didn’t walk away during the commercials), you were the first to see the now viral Jay-Z/Samsung commercial, during which Jay-Z casually drops that his new album will be released July 4.

 The 3-minute video is essentially an ad for Jay-Z’s new album Magna Carta Holy Grail and for Samsung, which has purchased 1 million copies of the album to be distributed to Samsung users 72 hour prior to its official release.

 Yet the documentary-style ad is not your traditional marketing fare.
 It has an intimate, candid feel, as if the viewer is just a fly on the wall, watching music icons Jay-Z, Rick Rubin, Swizz Beatz, Pharrell, and Timbaland hanging out, chatting and creating music in the studio.

-Heather Torres, Full Sail’s Department Chair for the Entertainment Business Bachelor of Science degree program, called it a great example of guerrilla marketing.
+Dr. Heather Dartez, Full Sail’s Department Chair for the Entertainment Business Bachelor of Science degree program, called it a great example of guerrilla marketing.

 In fact, the surprise announcement and incredibly short window of time between the announcement and album release is not unlike tactics undertaken recently by Justin Timberlake, Kanye West and David Bowie.

 In May, West tantalized fans with his cryptic tweet ‘June Eighteen,’ which turned out to be the release date of his latest album Yeezus.
 Justin Timberlake kept hush-hush about work on his album The 20/20 Experience, and only barely hinted that he was back in the studio weeks before he released the album’s first single “Suit & Tie.”
 And David Bowie recently blindsided music followers (many of whom thought he was long retired) when he announced the release of a single from his new album The Next Day and posted a video to his website, without any prior fanfare.